excellalabs/intro-to-functional-scala/README-outline.md

   - organize classes and traits into packages
   - case classes
   - implicit classes
+  - [Option](http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html) - type for representing optional values instead of null, so forces the compiler to deal with it
 - Types and Pattern Matching
   - functions vs objects (functions are objects)
   - Scala type system details - generics, subtyping, variance, etc.